BaptisteRoseau/BestPractices/topics/project_management.md

 When a project becomes complex, some concepts or objects may be called differently by different teams.

-For example, for a movie streaming company, a movie could be called:
+For example, for a movie streaming company, a _movie_ could be called:

 - _A film_ by the business team
 - _The raw data_ by the technical team
 - _The project_ by the producer
-- _The big buddies_ by the infrastructure team
+- _The S3 objects_ by the infrastructure team

-You may have already live some confusion because of inconsistent naming.
+You may have already lived some confusion because of inconsistent naming.
-This is why a company needs to build a glossary to ensure that everybody use the term _movie_ for these objects.
+This is why companies need to build a glossary to ensure that everybody use the same term for these objects (ex: _movie_).

-This improves both internal and external communications.
+It improves both internal and external communications.

 ## Source Management

 ### PMAS001 - Use Git

-You should use a version control tool to store our source code, such as Git.
+You should use a version control tool to store your source code, such as Git.

 Next: [Productivity](./productivity.md)